joelparkerhenderson/demo-tailwind-css/README.md

 * [Alpine.js](https://alpinejs.dev/) minimal framework for DOM updates

 Tailwind, Gulp, and Alpine all have excellent documentation areas, and we suggest you read them.
-This page is our work to show how all of these relate and work together to build HTML pages and CSS styles.
+This page is our work to show how all of these relate and work together to create HTML pages and CSS styles.

 ## Setup